earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

   * Overview and outline of the analysis, modelling and/or testing carried out:
       * Method of analysis used
       * Calculations and outcomes
+      * Limitations of NCC performance solutions: structural componets and connections are not calculated.
       * The sensitivities, redundancies and uncertainty studies carried out
       * The results obtained and relevance to the PBDB
   * Evaluation of results including: